urbanadventurer/username-anarchy/README.md

 This is useful for user account/password brute force guessing and username enumeration when the usernames are based on the users' names.

-Common aliases, or self chosen usernames, from forums is also included.
+Common aliases, or self chosen usernames, from forums are also included.

 Features